There are so many things to do in Colombia that it can be challenging to organize your trip.

 If you like comfort, this might not be the place for you.
 There are no 5-star hotels, lots of mosquitos, and the environment is very humid and usually wet.

-It is worth coming here for at least 5 days to experience the rainforest.
-Grab a kayak and explore the flooded jungle or follow your local guide to sleep several nights in the Amazon, surrounded by scary noises.
+It is worth coming here for at least 5 days to experience the Amazon rainforest from Leticia.
+Grab a kayak and explore the flooded jungle or follow your local guide to sleep several nights in the jungle, surrounded by scary noises.

 It’s an excellent place for adventure and getting out of your comfort zone.